Comment on page

 NoWithVetooption are also burned

-The voting period is currently a fixed 5-day period.
+The voting period is currently a fixed 2-day period for this Atlantis testnet.
 During the voting period, participants may select a vote of either

 NoWithVeto.
 Voters may change their vote at any time before the voting period ends.